ananyakotia/idli_ext/README.md

 *set excelxlsxlargefile on*
 (This is already included in the script.)

-4. **Outputs not generated**
-Check that:
-`$NSS_RAW` contains correct folders/files

-The raw filenames match expected NSS names
-You have write permission in `$NSS_OUT`

 ## Best Practices
-Always use the master do-file for full processing.
+1. Always use the master do-file for full processing.
-Use individual scripts (e.g. `code\nss\nss_lab\01_variable_clean.do`) only for reviewing logic.
+2. Use individual scripts (e.g. `code\nss\nss_lab\01_variable_clean.do`) only for reviewing logic.
-Never change script structure, variable definitions, or processing rules.
+3. Never change script structure, variable definitions, or processing rules.
-Store raw and processed data in clearly separated directories.
+4. Store raw and processed data in clearly separated directories.

 *This project is maintained by the IDLI research and data engineering team.*

 ## License
-This project uses publicly available NSS and ASI datasets.
+This project uses publicly available NSS datasets.
 Processed datasets and scripts follow IDLI licensing and documentation standards.

 ## Team
 - **Ananya Kotia** – Founder and Director  •  [www.ananyakotia.com](https://www.ananyakotia.com)
 - **Bharat Singhal** – Research Associate
 - **Naila Fatima** – Research Associate (2023–25)
-- **Bommi Reddy Meghana** – Research Manager
+- **Bommi Reddy Meghana Vardhan** – Research Manager
 - **Ayush Chaudhary** – Research Associate

 ## Contributing